Surviving Coronavirus: Trauma, anxiety and loss with Andy Keefe

 By attending this workshop you can expect:

-- To have explored the impact of the therapist’s own experience of the virus on the therapeutic relationship and to have developed strategies for self-care and to ensure such experience enhances rather than impedes the therapy.
+- To explore the impact of the therapist’s own experience of the virus on the therapeutic relationship and to have developed strategies for self-care and to ensure such experience enhances (rather than impedes) the therapy.